Monday, May 28, 2007

 “No way!”
 I said.
 I wasn’t an idiot.

 “I won’t gob on you,” he said.
 “Swear to God.”

 So I moved closer.
 He wanted me to see these two little holes that were in the watery area under his tongue.
 I did.

 “That’s where it comes out.
 Watch.”
 Squirt, squirt.
 “See?
 Neat, eh?”

 “Yeah,” I admitted.
-I was somewhat awestruck, not because he was shooting saliva out of those two little holes, but, rather, because here he was in the flesh, Mickey DiMatteo, mythical tough guy, talking to me as if we’d been best friends forever.
+I was somewhat awestruck, not because he was shooting saliva out of those two little holes, but, rather, because here he was in the flesh, Mickey DeMatteo, mythical tough guy, talking to me as if we’d been best friends forever.

 I never saw or spoke to Mickey again after that day, but I never forgot the lesson he taught me about the unreliability of preconceptions.
 I was saddened when a few years later I learned of his death.
-He’s remembered on The Wall by his proper name – Mario Frank DiMatteo.
+He’s remembered on The Wall by his proper name – Mario Frank DeMatteo.
 Look up his name for me next time you visit DC.